-Another way to help the bees is plant forage for them.
-Clean forage free of insecticides.
+One of the best ways you can help the bees is to plant clean forage for them.
+Clean forage is free of insecticides.
 Forage includes all sorts of flowering trees and plants.
-Below is a map from the xerces society which lists the plants bees love in your area!
+Below is a map from the Xerces Society which lists the plants bees love in your area!

 Pollinator Conservation Resources – US & Canada